WalletScrutiny/WalletScrutinyCom/_android/position.exchange.md

 ## Analysis

-- When we clicked on 'create a wallet' it asked us to enroll a 6-digit pin.
+- When we clicked on 'create a wallet' it asked us to set a 6-digit pin.
 There were no seed phrases.
 - Clicking on 'wallets' then brings us to an overview of available assets.
 Users can connect to WalletConnect.
 - Under 'receive' we can only select BNB Chain or POSI Chain.
 - We tried to add tokens, and searching for Bitcoin resulted in a 'Bitcoin' token under the Binance Smart Chain.
 The address generated was not any of the standard bitcoin addresses that either started with 1, 3 or bc.